SpicyMKL: Numerical experiments

 \subsection{Scaling against the sample size and the number of kernels}

-Here we investigate the scaling of CPU time against the number of kernels and the sample size.
-We used 2 datasets from IDA benchmark repository\footnote{\texttt{http://ida.first.fhg.de/projects/bench/benchmarks.htm}}: `Ringnorm' and `Splice'.
-The same relative duality gap criterion with tolerance 0.01 is used.
-We generated the basis kernels by randomly selecting subsets of features and applying a Gaussian kernels with random width $\sigma=5\chi^2+0.1$, where $\chi^2$ is a chi-squared random variable.
-In Figure~\ref{fig:NumKernelScaling} the number of kernels is increased from 50 to 6000.
-The vertical axis shows the CPU time averaged over 10 random train-test splitting where the size of training set was fixed to 200.
-We observe that the CPU time of HessianMKL is the smallest for small number of kernels, but it grows rapidly as the number of kernels increases.
-On the other hand, CPU time of SpicyMKL has a milder dependency to the number of kernels.
-In particular, SpicyMKL is tens times faster than SimpleMKL and HessianMKL when the number of kernels is 6000.
-In Figure~\ref{fig:SampleScaling} the number of training samples is increased.
-The number of kernels is fixed to 20.
-The scaling behaviour of the CPU time of SpicyMKL is comparable to other methods.
+Here we investigate the dependency of CPU time on the number of kernels and the sample size.
+We used 4 datasets from IDA benchmark repository~\citep{MLJ:Ratch:2001}: `Ringnorm', `Splice', `Twonorm' and `Waveform'.
+The same relative duality gap criterion with tolerance 0.01 was used.
+We generated a set of basis kernels by randomly selecting subsets of features and applying a Gaussian kernels with random width $\sigma=5\chi^2+0.1$, where $\chi^2$ is a chi-squared random variable.
+Here we report ElastMKL with $\lambda=0.1,0.5$ with hinge and logistic loss in addition to SpicyMKL with block 1-norm regularization with hinge and logistic loss, SimpleMKL, HessianMKL, LevelMKL and SILP.